SreeSagar09/SpringBootSecurityApplication2/README.md

-A Program to show how to configure spring security with SecurityFilterChain interface and with in memory authentication:
+A Program to show how to configure spring security with SecurityFilterChain interface, authenticate in memory username and password by basic authentication: